El Paso Child Support Attorney

 Support payments may also cover college expenses, should the parent both agree.

 Deviations to the calculations may be made if they are deemed to be in the best interests of the child.

 In these cases, our attorney will look at your family’s situation and argue there are relevant issues to consider when awarding or modifying a support order.

 Fighting for Your Child’s Best Interests

 You do not have to face the legal system on your own.
-Learn how we can help you when you call (915) 529-0233.
+Learn how our family law lawyer can help you when you call (915) 529-0233.

 “She fought so hard for me and she was great in court.”- FT Bliss

 “Very caring, loving, respectful, attentive and determined.
 THANK YOU for everything”- Brenda

 “She is the first person to talk to me with respect and the first lawyer I have had that was worried about me and my kids.”- Jorge